wovo/godafoss-c-/reference/godafoss.md

 A fractions can be used to avoid the use of floating point arithmetic in a situation where otherwise a floating point value (in the range [ 0.0 ..
 1.0 ]) would have been used.

+All fraction operartions are constexpr.
+Fraction values can be used as non-type template arguments.

 Examples of the use of fractions in the library:
   - an ADC (Analaog to Digital Converter) returns a fraction